-Over two decades ago, Sarah Bush Lincoln leaders decided to do something about the vital need for dental care for underserved children.
+More than two decades ago, Sarah Bush Lincoln leaders decided to do something about the vital need for dental care for underserved children.
 Through community philanthropy and partnerships with area volunteer dentists, children’s dental needs began to be addressed.
 But the need only grew and children were simply unable to get to a dentist’s office.
 So in 2008, the first SBL dental bus was purchased, thanks to generous donors, and equipped with operatories – much like you’d find in your own dentist’s office – and dental care was provided, often in the school parking lot.

 That bus is no longer in service.
 After traveling more than 100,000 miles, our Dental Services team must purchase a new bus to continue this mobile dental office that serves thousands of children each year.

 Your Help is Needed

 The bus will cost $600,000 and with SBL Health Center subsidizing the Dental Program’s half million dollar annual operating deficit, the Sarah Bush Lincoln Health Foundation is asking area residents to rally around a new campaign we call "Mobile Miracles" and together, donate 100 percent of funds needed to purchase the new Dental Bus.